Safety Under Scaffolding: How Evaluation Conditions Shape Measured Safety: The Measurement Problem

 We instrumented 450 cases and traced 1{,}285 sub-calls through the scaffold pipeline to localise the information loss (Figure~\ref{fig:sankey-bottleneck}).
-The bottleneck is the decompose routing step.
-It retains a mere 2\% of the original system prompt and forwards MC options to just 0--4\% of map-worker sub-calls.
-Safety instructions, by contrast, pass through at high fidelity: 100\% of map, reduce, and review steps.
-Across all map-reduce sub-call types the rate is 79.7\%, and across all scaffolds it is 88.6\%.
+The decompose routing step is the bottleneck: it retains only 2\% of the original system prompt and forwards MC options to 0--4\% of map-worker sub-calls.
+Safety instructions, by contrast, pass through at high fidelity: 100\% across every map, reduce, and review step.
+The pass rate is 79.7\% pooled across map-reduce sub-call types and 88.6\% pooled across all four scaffold types.

 That asymmetry (format stripped, safety preserved) shows up in the error profile.
 Map-reduce produces confidently wrong answers (89.8\% of errors) rather than novel safety violations, and restoring MC options substantially recovers safety.